-We’ve taken a closer look at the Society of Motor Manufacturer and Traders’ (SMMT) latest stats to see what’s hot and what’s not.
-The following five shades made up more than 80% of all new cars registered in 2018…
+The following five shades made up more than 80% of all new cars registered in 2019…

-Grey became the UK’s favourite new car colour for the first time since records began in 2018, although we did like silver between 2000 and 2008.
+Keeping top spot for the second consecutive year, grey accounted for 22.55% of all new car colour registrations last year.
+Grey became the UK’s favourite car colour for the first time since records began in 2018, although we did like silver between 2000 and 2008.
 Why?
 Probably because it’s a durable colour that’s easy to keep clean, while it also manages to hide the odd car park scuff, too.
-Overtaking black for the first time, it accounted for 20.9% of all new registrations last year.

-Black made it into second position, with 478,154 registrations in 2018 – that’s more than 20% of them hitting the roads last year – that’s more than 20% of all the cars registered over the last 12 months.
+Black retains second position, with 466,756 registrations in 2019 – that’s just over 20% of them hitting the roads last year.
 It’s easy to explain its popularity – whether it’s an economical supermini or a high-end supercar, everything looks classy in black.

 Often offered as a no-cost option, the popularity of white cars has increased dramatically over the last few years.
 In fact, from 2013 to 2016, it dominated the number one spot.
 Despite black and greys’ increasing dominance, third position still proves it’s the go-to choice for many.
 It’s not the easiest to keep clean though.

-Blue has made a serious resurgence in recent years, and made up 16.1% of registrations last year.
-Obviously, however, blue can mean anything from a dark, almost black-like hue right up to shades that are as bright as the sky.
+Blue has made a serious resurgence in recent years, and made up 16.7% of registrations last year.
+Obviously, however, blue can mean anything from a dark navy hue right up to shades that are as bright as the sky.

-Red made it back in to the top five in 2018, knocking silver into sixth.
-Aside from 2017, however, it’s always been a popular choice, having held fifth position before from 2013 to 2016.
-Overall, red made up exactly 10% of registrations in 2018.
+Red made it back in to the top five in 2018, knocking silver into sixth, and it maintains that position in 2019.
+Overall, red made up 9.8% of registrations last year.